olilucky/IoT_indiv/README.md

 ![output](https://github.com/olilucky/IoT_indiv/blob/main/Images/MaxFrequency.png)

 Note that these specific results are unrealistic, however, since it runs in Wokwi.
-In any case, we have opted to cap the frequency rate at $200Hz$ which is also feasible for physical hardware.
+In any case, we have opted to cap the frequency rate at $100Hz$ which is also feasible for physical hardware and avoids oversampling.

 ### Adaptive Sampling
 Now we will focus on applying the FFT to the example signal specified in the assignment: $2\sin(2\pi * 3 * t) + 4 \sin(2 \pi * 5 * t)$.
 Using the dual-core architecture of our board, we dedicate one core to generating signal samples and the other to processing said samples.
-The Sampler collects samples using a `dataQueue` which was given a length of $64$ in this implemntation, since it dictates the accuracy of the FFT.
+The Sampler collects samples using a `dataQueue` which was given a length of $128$ in this implemntation, since it dictates the accuracy of the FFT.
 The resolution of our FFT can be calculated with the formula $\Delta f = f_{sampling} / N_{Queue}$.
-Our initial sample will run at $200Hz$, which gives us a bin width of $0.32Hz$
+Our initial sample will run at $100Hz$, which gives us a bin width of $1.56Hz$.

 Our implementation is found in [AdaptFrequency.cpp](https://github.com/olilucky/IoT_indiv/blob/main/Code/MaxFrequency.cpp).

+We see that the algorithm converges rather quickly to $5Hz$.
+By conducting experiments, the queue length was increased to 128 and the minimum sampling rate to $20Hz$, since a lower resolution would lead to an estimate closer to $6Hz$.

+### Timing
+After implementing a functioning FFT reporter, I turned towards the question of how fast the fourier transform was.
+The `micros()` function was clearly more suited to capture the resolution at this miniscule timescale instead of using ticks.
+Using the propper commands, the board's APB was found to be running at 80MHz.
+Inquiring about the timing ended up paying off, as the FFT was found to take approximately 25ms.
+This was brought down to 7.8 ms after switching the ArduinoFFT data type from `double` to `float`.
+If this project were built on hardware, the time could be reduced further.

 ### Bonus
 Next, I wanted to see what happens when two signals with the same amplitude but different frequencies get mixed.
 I therefore decided to consider